rk-rishikesh/fvm-dapp-starter-kit/README.md

   npx hardhat compile
 ```
 ### Fund deployment account
-Deposit some tFIL to your deployment account from wallaby faucet - https://wallaby.network/
+Deposit some tFIL to your deployment account from hyperspace faucet - https://hyperspace.yoga/#faucet

 ### Deploy the Smart Contracts on Wallaby Testnet
 ```bash